-Under the Standard payout, you receive the same pension amount every month for the rest of your life, regardless of how long you live.
-Annually, that amount is increased by 3% of the original pension amount.
+Your IMRF pension is paid as long as you live.
+Under Tier 2, you receive your pension under the Standard payout.
+You will receive the same pension amount every month for the rest of your life, regardless of how long you live.